Skip to product information

 Included

-• 1 qty blackened stainless steel wood protector sleeve
+• 1x Black wood protector sleeve

 Protect Your Posts, Perfect Your Look

 Don't let a high-tension cable damage your beautiful wood posts.
 The Keuka Wood Protector Sleeve is designed to accept 1/8" or 3/16" diameter stainless steel cables while being an essential component for any professional-grade railing, providing a clean, durable barrier between the cable and the wood.
-This not only prevents the cable from chafing or digging into the post over time—especially on corners—but also delivers a seamless, high-end finish.
+This not only prevents the cable from chafing or digging into the post over time, especially on corners, but also delivers a seamless, high-end finish.

 Designed to perfectly match our Black Finish Collection hardware, this sleeve conceals any splintering or imperfections from drilling, giving each hole a crisp, finished grommet-style appearance.
-It's the small detail that makes the difference between a good project and a truly exceptional one.
+It's the small details that makes the difference between a good project and a truly exceptional one.

-• Protect Your Wood Posts: Creates a smooth, protective barrier to prevent cable damage and friction under tension.
+Creates a smooth, protective barrier to prevent cable damage while covering drill holes to hide imperfections.

-• Simple Installation: The flared end allows for a secure, flush fit when tapped into a standard 1/4" hole with a rubber mallet.
+The flared end allows for a secure, flush fit when tapped into a standard 1/4" hole with a rubber mallet.

 • Item number: K-PS-B